fbe-work/rvt_model_services/commands/relink/README.md

 # command: relink

 ## command description
-`relink` will search through the directory in which the rvt model is located, that got specified when running the command and process each workshared or standalone rvt model in there.
+`relink` will search through the directory, in which the rvt model is located, that got specified when running the command and process each workshared or standalone rvt model in there.

-A mapping needs to be provided in this directory named: `relink_map.json`.
+A mapping needs to be provided in this directory named: `relink_map.json`.<br>
-With the following content:
+Example content:
 ```
 {
   "rvt": {